 On October 4, the UN Office for the Coordination of Humanitarian Affairs (OCHA) reported that international donors have provided $450.5 million of the $662.2 million funding requirement for Iraq’s 2020 Humanitarian Relief Plan (HRP) and COVID-19 response, representing 60% of funding needs.
 The COVID-19 response funds represent $264.8 million of the total required funds.
 Of this amount, $117.3 million has been funded, leaving a gap of $147.5 million.
-Combined with the deficit in HRP funding, the total funding gap for 2020 stands at $211.7 million, or just over 30% of all needed funds.
+The total funding gap for 2020 thus stands at $211.7 million, or just over 30% of all needed funds.
 Even if fully funded by year’s end, the aid would reach only 44% of Iraq’s total population in need.
 In January, the UN OCHA reported that 4.1 million Iraqis were in urgent need of humanitarian assistance.
 OCHA’s 2020 Humanitarian Relief Plan (HRP) for Iraq, however, seeks to assist only 1.8 million of those in need.

 On October 5, the Mayor of Muqdadiyah said that the International Organization for Migration (IOM) started a humanitarian program to support liberated areas north of Muqdadiyah, Diyala province.
 The program will seek to improve the living conditions for displaced families by distributing financial aid to businesses in order to increase employment.
 IOM will also create development programs for the area’s youth to give them practical knowledge that will allow them to enter the workforce.